brimdata/zed/docs/language/operators/README.md

 |                           |                                                                       |
 | ------------------------- | --------------------------------------------------------------------- |
-| **Description**           | Remove adjacent duplicate events from the output, leaving only unique results.<br><br>Note that due to the large number of fields in typical events, and many fields whose values change often in subtle ways between events (e.g. timestamps), this processor will most often apply to the trimmed output from the [`cut`](#cut) processor.
+| **Description**           | Remove adjacent duplicate records from the output, leaving only unique results.<br><br>Note that due to the large number of fields in typical records, and many fields whose values change often in subtle ways between records (e.g. timestamps), this operator will most often apply to the trimmed output from [`cut`](#cut).
 Furthermore, since duplicate field values may not often be adjacent to one another, upstream use of [`sort`](#sort) may also often be appropriate.
 | **Syntax**                | `uniq [-c]`                                                           |
 | **Required<br>arguments** | None                                                                  |
 | **Optional<br>arguments** | `[-c]`<br>For each unique value shown, include a numeric count of how many times it appeared. |